 Family Systems is an evidence based therapy that looks at the various parts of the system and attempts to discover how each part influences the entire system.
-Once this is ascertained it is possible to use this understanding to create healthy and timely changes in the entire system through relationship awareness and conscientiousness.
+Once this is ascertained it is possible to use this understanding to create healthy and timely changes in the entire system through individual awareness and conscientiousness.
 The system being your life and all its components, including you;)).

-Coaching uses several techniques to motivate and encourage, placing the focus on accomplishments and progress.
-These methods are helpful once a person has been able to remove himself from the muck and gunk of past experiences and old baggage making it easier for them to move forward towards achieving their goals.
+Coaching uses several techniques to motivate and encourage placing the focus on accomplishments and progress.
+These methods are helpful once a person has been able to remove himself from the muck and gunk of past experiences and old baggage.

 NLP is a method of reframing old limiting beliefs about self and life which can often keep us stuck in a recycling pattern of destructive or fruitless behaviors.
-Once these beliefs have been reframed positive changes begin to take place.
+Old patterns are released and new constructive ones created.